Senior Life Insurance

 How does age affect the cost of life insurance?

 As you get older, life insurance typically gets more expensive.
-That’s because as people age, they’re more likely to get ill and therefore more likely to claim on a policy – and a provider passes on this added risk to a customer in the form of a higher premium.
+That’s because as people age, they’re more likely to get ill and therefore more likely to claim on a policy.
+A provider passes on this added risk to a customer in the form of a higher premium.

-There are many factors other than age that affect the cost of life insurance.
+There are many factors other than age that affect the cost of senior life insurance.
 Your health, weight and lifestyle – including if you smoke or not – all impact the cost of cover.
-So there are steps you can take, such as improving your fitness, to reduce the cost of your premium.
+There are steps you can take, such as improving your fitness, to reduce the cost of your premium.

 What options are there for life insurance as I get older?